-On practice problem 1, the workload requirements are reduced.
+On Practice Problem I, the workload requirements are reduced.
 Teams should submit booklets with eight challenges, one underlying problem, eight solution ideas, three criteria for evaluation, five solutions on the grid, and an action plan.
 If more is written in the booklet, only the components noted above will be evaluated.
+Practice Problems and Qualifying Problem team and individual work must be completed in competitors' handwriting on the single-sided 14 page (team)/10 page (individual) GIPS booklets.